duplaja/dans-gsheets-wp-plugin/readme.txt

 For help creating an API key to use with this plugin, either check out the settings page in plugin, or the FAQ tab here.

+To see other plugins like this, or tips on how these are built, check out [WP Tech Guides](https://www.wptechguides.com/).

 == Installation ==